 Explain the Role of Management and Staff during the Audit

 Management needs to meet with staff and explain the roles that they will have during the audit.
 Management is responsible for the preparation of the company’s accounts and financial statements so that the auditor can easily review them.
-Having a disorganised Accounting is the art of identifying, recording, categorizing, summarizing, analysis and interpretation of financial transactions. system hinders the process.
+Having a disorganised accounting system hinders the process.
 It is the employees’ responsibility to aid the auditor in whatever way possible.
 Answer his/her questions honestly and hide nothing.
 Work with the auditor to obtain the relevant organisational chart(s), transaction schedules, requested minutes, memos, data entry ports and access to all computer systems.
 If the staff is not compliant and documents are hard to find or are disorganised then the auditor may develop reasonable doubt about the company’s practises.
 This will lengthen the process and is not productive for anyone involved.